Triang3l/LudicrousInstagib/README.md

 Then, open `ROTTGame/Config/ROTTEngine.ini` in your game folder using a text editor, and after all `EditPackages` definition add a line containing `EditPackages=ROTTInstagib`.

 To compile the scripts, use the `make -nodelete` commandlet of `ROTTEditor.exe`.
-The `-noeditor` option is important since the tool will try to delete `UDKBase.u`, which is incompatible with Rise of the Triad, but required to build the mod.
+The `-nodelete` option is important since the tool will try to delete `UDKBase.u`, which is incompatible with Rise of the Triad, but required to build the mod.

 If you do everything correctly, the compilation will end with 1 warning and 1 error about the `UDKBase.u` file.
 Simply ignore them, it is explained why in the previous paragraph.